How to Use a Coping Saw to Create Perfect Curves

 The surface you’re cutting should be fixed and secured, or you won’t be able to cut a straight line.
 It might even accidentally hit your hands.

-Use clamps to secure your work material and tighten them to keep them in place.
+Use clamps to secure and tighten your work material to keep them in place.

 Step 3: Draw and Trace